 Recently, one LinkedIn group related to contact centers conducted an interesting experiment by asking, “In one word, how would you describe the best customer service?”

+Empathy was mentioned by the greatest percentage of respondents.
 In this context these two words refer to the same thing – an expression of support related from the agent to the customer, that goes beyond the words in the script or the service provided.
-Is this being emphasized enough at your business?
+In other words, it means that your agents can put themselves in the shoes of your customers and are able to understand your customer’s truth.
+Empathy can lead to noticing things that are unsaid and dealing easily with conflict which are two great assets when dealing with customer’s issues.
+Is empathy being emphasized enough at your business?

 Caring seems closely tied to the #1 result.
 But it goes one step further.
 It’s not just that the agent is sorry the customer is having an issue and can identify with the frustration it caused – it’s making sure the customer is happy with the resolution, and then asking if there is anything else that the company can do at that time.
 It’s expressing appreciation for the business, and not just because that line is in the script.